PaulTuraew/PaulTuraew.github.io/_posts/2015-12-27-curl-the-roses.md

 title: CURL: A Reminder to Look Stuff Up
 ---

-Summary: Stop and smell the coding roses.
+Stop and smell the coding roses.

 The full post title should really read: **CURL: A Reminder to Look Stuff Up (Even if It's Not Directly Pertinent to Your Immediate Objective).